-I picked up Todd Alexander’s memoir Thirty Thousand Bottles of Wine and A Pig Called Helga because, to put it simply, because wine and pigs are few of my favourite things.
+I picked up Todd Alexander’s memoir Thirty Thousand Bottles of Wine and A Pig Called Helga because, to put it simply, wine and pigs are a few of my favourite things.
 The memoir also takes place in cities and regions where I grew up, and I wanted to feel that nostalgia of having my hometown in a book.
-Yet I finished the memoir with some uneasy feelings relating to how Australian’s treat the bush.
+Yet I finished the memoir with some uneasy feelings relating to how Australians treat the bush.

-Australian’s have been in love with the bush since it was invaded and subsequently colonised in the late 1700s.
+Australians have been in love with the bush since it was invaded and subsequently colonised in the late 1700s.
 Dorothea Mackellar’s famous poem, My Country – “Core of my heart, my country” – has fuelled the romanticising of the bush and our “sunburnt country” along with many others.
 Writers and poets have also celebrated country jobs and country life like A.B.
 Patterson’s Clancy of the Overflow – “Clancy’s gone to Queensland droving, and we don’t know where he are.” – where droving, shearing, and cattle work is praised.
 What is it about the bush that has taken over our hearts and minds?

 There is a simplicity in working on and with the land.
 Humans are animals before anything else, and we crave nature just like any other of our kin.
 It is perhaps the biggest lie that we tell ourselves because we are not above or separate from nature.
 Yet we distance ourselves from it.
-Big city life is filled with creating, selling, and reproducing things that are often intangible for us.
+Big city life is filled with creating, selling, and reproducing things that are often intangible to us.
 Liquidity, profits, and KPIs are not as satisfying as seeing the wool, right there in your hand.